Sianwroejones/Art_Crit/README.md

 Testing Testing Testing

-I have tried fixing these error messages to the best of my ability, but some still remain.
+While I have tried fixing these error messages to the best of my ability, some still remain.
+They appear to mostly be trivial things

 Python: